-Some restaurants add a service charge of between five percent and 10 percent, which will be indicated by the words or near the bottom of the bill.
+Most restaurants add a service charge of 10 percent, which will be indicated by the words or near the bottom of the bill.
 Even if a service charge has been added the waiter can be offered an additional 10 percent for exceptional service; this is also the going rate for tipping where a service charge has not been added.
-In hotels porters expect about US$0.50 per bag.
+In hotels porters expect about US$1 per bag.
 Taxi drivers are not tipped (the fare should be set before departure).
 Tour guides are customarily tipped.

 Public Holidays in Peru

-If there's one place in South America brimming with ruins of ancient civilisations and a wealth of fascinating and awe-inspiring attractions, it's Peru.
-Boasting wonders such as Macchu Pichu, the Colca Canyon, the mysterious Nazca lines, the Coricancha Inca Ruins and Pisco, it's no wonder Peru is one of South America's most popular tourist destinations.
+If there's one place in South America brimming with fascinating and awe-inspiring attractions, it's Peru.
+With wonders such as Macchu Pichu, the Colca Canyon, the mysterious Nazca lines, the Coricancha Inca Ruins and Pisco, it's no wonder Peru is one of South America's most popular tourist destinations.
 The country is a favourite with backpackers and budget travellers and it is possible to travel cheaply if necessary.
 However, Peru's most famous tourist activity, hiking the Inca Trail, is expensive and must be organised in advance as permits are required and very limited.